AI4Organization/serverless-rag-solution/README.md

 ### LlamaIndex

-An innovative indexing solution designed to optimize the search and retrieval processes within the vector database, further enhancing the efficiency and effectiveness of LLM applications.
+LlamaIndex is an innovative indexing solution optimized for vector search operations within large-scale databases.
+It enhances the speed and accuracy of similarity searches, making it a valuable tool for improving the performance of applications reliant on vector database technologies.